Swanson saves Braves in 10th for 5-4 win over Diamondbacks | New Country 923

 Both teams threatened in the ninth.
 Swanson tripled off Yoshihisa Hirano with one out but was stranded when pinch-hitter Lucas Duda struck out and, after Ronald Acuna Jr. was intentionally walked, Johan Camargo grounded out.

-Arizona, with the help of a throwing error by Camargo at third, loaded the bases with two outs in the bottom of the ninth but Daniel Descalso lined out to center.
+Arizona, with the help of a throwing error by Camargo at third, loaded the bases with two outs in the bottom of the ninth before Daniel Descalso lined out to center.

 Suzuki put the Braves up 3-2 with a two-out solo home run off Jake Diekman in the eighth, but Arizona answered in its half of the inning.